rmays3/CS425-Final-Spidercube/README.md

 # It's Spidercube!
 ## Story
 Portia is an explorer of the far reaches of space, a mother of eighty-eight, and a spider.
 One day, she came across a magnificent discovery - a portal to the very furthest and strangest reaches of space and time.
 But at what cost?
 The rift in spacetime scooped up all eighty-eight of her eggs, and now they're lost in the cold void!
 Can Portia rescue her babies and get back home?
-Or will the bizarre, abstract monsters of space get her first?

 ## Gameplay